TronMen/Tron.github.io/_pages/about.md

 :bamboo: Individual Resume
 ------

 - I currently work at the College of Mathematical Sciences, Zhejiang Normal University.
-I earned my PhD in Mathematics from Nankai University in July 2022.
+I received my PhD in Mathematics from Nankai University in July 2022 and have supervised four master's students.

 :school: Research Interests.
 ------